 We have looked at the role of mobile learning for a number of years, supporting learning and teaching both in and out of class.
-Whether you are looking for how to design learning resources for mobile devices, want to offer ‘Bring Your Own Device’ (BYOD) activities in class or support interaction at at distance, we have a collection of case studies, blog posts and guidance to support you.
+Whether you are looking for how to design learning resources for mobile devices, want to offer ‘Bring Your Own Device’ (BYOD) activities in class or support interaction at at distance, please contact us for support and guidance.

 Mobile access to Yorkshare VLE sites

-Yorkshare VLE has a mobile app, allowing users to access course sites and content from their mobile devices.
+Yorkshare VLE has various associated mobile apps, allowing users to access course sites and content from their mobile devices.

 Bring Your Own Device is a trend in education that encourages students to use their personal mobile devices as part of a learning activity.
 Whilst this has obvious benefits for the range of resources and types of interactions that students are exposed to, the downside is that the range of devices is huge.